-10. More understanding & cooperation between the generations
+10. More understanding and cooperation between the generations

 First, some prejudices have to be filed.
 The Generation Y representatives basically have a not so different value system.
 Still, loyalty, integrity, responsibility, and desire for work count.
 But the definition of a successful life has changed.
 Crucial is for both sides, always to look, from where the other pecks.
 The Gen Y is very changing and wants to move something.
 It accepts that work-life balance no longer functions after the clock, but that work and life are interlinked.

-The boys should understand that the older colleague does not want to change much before retirement.
-This understanding improves the cooperation already immensely.
-Conversely, the elders must accept that their familiar Command and Control is an outgoing model.
-That younger people know and articulate what they want deserves respect, so that it becomes constructively effective.
+The young should understand that the older colleague does not want to change much shortly before retirement.
+This understanding already improves the cooperation immensely.
+Conversely, the elderly have to accept that their familiar command and control is an obsolete model.
+That the younger ones know and articulate what they want deserves respect, so that it can be constructively effective.